Randal Grichuk Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.57 team ERA that ranks 21st among all MLB pitching staffs.
+- The Mets pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- Verlander makes the start for the Mets, his fifth of the season.
-He is 2-2 with a 3.60 ERA and 20 strikeouts in 25 2/3 innings pitched.
+- The Mets' 4.69 team ERA ranks 24th among all league pitching staffs.

-- His most recent appearance was on Sunday against the Cleveland Guardians, when the right-hander tossed eight innings, surrendering one earned run while allowing three hits.
+- The righty last pitched on Tuesday against the Chicago Cubs, when he tossed 3 2/3 innings, allowing four earned runs while giving up six hits.

-- The 40-year-old has an ERA of 3.60, with 7.2 strikeouts per nine innings, in four games this season.
-Opponents have a .198 batting average against him.
+- The 27-year-old has put together a 4.32 ERA and 7.2 strikeouts per nine innings in 10 games this season, while allowing a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.